Scratch Golfer Explained: How Close Are You to Becoming One?

 How to Become a Scratch Golfer

 A scratch golfer excels in all areas of the game.
-Driving should be accurate, keeping the ball in play, not just long.
-Iron shots need precision to hit greens consistently.
-Around the greens, your short game—including chipping, pitching, and bunker play—must save par when necessary.
-And putting?
-It’s the ultimate equalizer; mastering distance control and reading breaks can make or break a round.
-Developing all these skills together creates a reliable, well-rounded game.
+Mastering driving, iron shots, short game, and putting is essential to consistently play at par.
+Driving should be accurate to keep the ball in play, while iron shots must reach the greens reliably.
+Around the greens, chipping, pitching, and bunker play save strokes, and putting is the ultimate equalizer, where reading breaks and controlling distance can make or break a round.
+Developing all these skills together creates a well-rounded and dependable game.

 Fitness and Swing Fundamentals